+A while back the kids and I decided to make our own LEGO chess game board and pieces, Here’s the story.
 A couple months ago my son and I were going through the enormous tub of LEGOs, trying to decide what to do with them.
 We have so many that no one plays with all of them.
 The pieces from multiple sets are all mixed together.
 We could build a city, but no real place to keep it without it getting in the way somewhere.
 So, my brilliant minded child decided we needed to make a chess set out of our LEGOs.
-The idea stopped there until last weekend.
+This was a really fun family project and a DIY activity that the kids could customize over and over.

 DIY LEGO chess game board and pieces